mazzz1y/iptv-gateway/docs/config/rules/merge_duplicates.md

-# Merge Channels
+# Merge Duplicates

-The `merge_channels` rule combines multiple channel variants into a single channel.
+The `merge_duplicates` rule combines multiple channel variants into a single channel.
 Duplicate variants act as fallbacks if the primary channel becomes unavailable (for example, due to upstream issues or proxy limits).

 !!! note